 This page promotes the research, publications, and other projects of our students here at BTU.
 Our goal is to provide updates on our students’ scientific work, which focuses on both theory and practice.
-We will occasionally post student journals, student work from lecture series, or reports and photographs from other research projects.
+We will occasionally post student publications, student work from lecture series, or reports and photographs from other research projects.
 We cordially invite you to take a look and get a better idea of what the department is doing and our students’ findings.

 The seminar “Technology Genesis of Landscape Objects According to Simondon” took place online during summer semester 2020 as a biweekly compulsory course.
 Introducing Gilbert Simondon’s philosophy of technology, it tested both relevance and impact of Simondon’s concepts for the technological genesis of landscapes by considering specific case studies.